SJTPO - Complete Streets Outreach & Technical Assistance Program

 Free Municipal Complete Streets Technical Assistance

 The application for the 2024-2025 program closed on March 7, 2025.
 Thanks to all the municipalities that submitted applications.
-A project selection committee will review the applications and select three municipalities to receive technical assistance services.
-An announcement of selected projects is scheduled for late April 2025 and projects will be completed by March 2026.
+A project selection committee reviewed the applications and select three municipalities to receive technical assistance services:

 Types of Technical Assistance